 \section{Conclusion}

-We propose Diffusion-GPT, a one-for-all framework that seamlessly integrates superior generative models and efficiently parses diverse prompts.
-By leveraging Large Language Models (LLMs), Diffusion-GPT gains insights into the intent of input prompts and selects the most suitable model from a Tree-of-Thought (ToT) structure.
-This framework offers versatility and exceptional performance across different prompts and domains, while also incorporating human feedback through Advantage Databases.
-To sum up, Diffusion-GPT is training-free and can be easily integrated as a plug-and-play solution, offers an efficient and effective pathway for community development in this field. {
+We propose DiffusionAgent, a one-for-all framework that seamlessly integrates superior generative models and efficiently parses diverse prompts.
+By leveraging Large Language Models (LLMs), DiffusionAgent gains insights into the intent of input prompts and selects the most suitable model from a Tree-of-Thought (ToT) structure.
+This framework offers versatility and exceptional performance across different prompts and domains.
+To sum up, DiffusionAgent is training-free and can be easily integrated as a plug-and-play solution, offers an efficient and effective pathway for community development.